Get Free Email Updates:

 Feng Shui Bagua

 Is the kitchen too small?
 Is the den an awful shade of orange for your taste?
-Will there be aspects of the home that turn you off so much that you will decide to simply leave before seeing the whole thing?
-Or, does everything match up so well with your desires that you decide to make an offer on the spot and stay there forever to make the home your own?
+Are there aspects of the home that turn you off so much that you leave before seeing the whole thing?

 This example is not very different from the flow of energy, or Chi, through a home or business.